 Next, the solution source code (and any other required files) needs to be added into the image.
-The command WORKDIR sets the location of a working directory so the starting point of any operations that will follow.
-Therefore you might want to pick the root folder of your project (“app” in the example).
-The COPY command allows to duplicate files into the Docker image.
-Its first parameter is the file to be copied (“.” stands for all files) and the second one is the target folder inside of the image.
+The command WORKDIR sets the location of a working directory – the starting point of any operations that will follow.
+Therefore, you might want to pick the root folder of your project (“app” in the example).
+The COPY command duplicates files into the Docker image.
+Its first parameter is the file to be copied (“.” stands for all files), and the second one is the target folder inside the image.

 The snippet below tells Docker to use a directory called “app” as the working directory of the image.
-Then all the files (“.” parameter of COPY) that exist wherever you created the Docker file, are copied to the target working directory (“app” parameter).
+Then all the files (“.” parameter of COPY) that exist wherever you created the Docker file are copied to the target working directory (“app” parameter).